 I don’t really believe in regrets – and so much good has come from this experience – but if I could go back to 2008 I would have stopped having contact with her after her first hostile email.
 Granted, there was no way I could have known what I was in store for.
 I just couldn’t have imagined such persistent and skewed perceptions existed in that manner.

-So how do you know when you should cut off contact?
 Check in with your body.
-Assault on your psyche will take its toll.
+The assault on your psyche will take its toll.
 Emotional abuse is traumatic.
 Post Traumatic Stress Disorder is real and can occur after being exposed to continued harassment.
 When an email or a text would give me anxiety for days, that was a huge red flag that something was very wrong.
 When the simple sound of a text message notification caused my heart to skip a beat, that was my cue that I should have been protecting myself better.
 Our bodies aren’t meant to be on high alert for extended periods of time.

 You might think it’s impossible to block contact with someone completely when you share custody and your husband counts on your help, but it’s not.
 My husband had 50/50 custody, with the boys going back and forth almost every other day.
 But if I could have seen the future, I would have lovingly told my husband he needed to figure out how to make this work without me ever having contact with his ex.
 I’d be glad to drive them and help out, but in no way will I have anything to do with her.
 And he would have.
 You have to let the main players take responsibility for what’s theirs while you keep your boundaries intact.
 Otherwise, years down the road, you and your family will suffer.